Badgering, Whining, and Arguing: Just Say No

 A child’s demandingness has many forms.
 Badgering, arguing, whining, dramatics, the silent treatment, and passive resistance can all be ways to change a parent’s mind using unfair tactics.

 Sometimes badgering is simply an attempt to gain attention and lots of it: question after question after question.
 Some children seem to have the strategy down to a science.
 But parents can be just as determined.
-One mom tried so hard to resist her son’s badgering that he finally threw his hands up in frustration and said, “Mom, you can be so stubborn.”
+One mom tried so hard to resist her son’s badgering that he finally threw his hands up in frustration and said, “Mom, you can be so stubborn.” see When Kids don’t listen, stop talking and start acting.

 Any parent who has a child who badgers feels the unending tension in the relationship.
 Parents may want to hide, or even look for ways to avoid their son or daughter.
 Some parents say that they cringe when they see the child coming into the room with those eyes of determination.
 The tension in the relationship has become a real irritation.
+See how to love your kids when they need correction.

 Raise the Awareness Level